ultimaweapon/tsuki/README.md

 # Tsuki

-Tsuki is a port of vanilla Lua 5.4 to Rust.
+Tsuki is a port of Lua 5.4 to Rust.
 This is porting, not binding; which mean all code are Rust and can be using without C compiler.
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
 Note that the port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

 > [!IMPORTANT]
 > Tsuki currently does not support multi-threading.
 There is a plan for this but it is unlikely to be feasible in a near future.